 Here are four common mistakes church leaders make when dealing with team conflict:

-- Push for truth: “But speaking the truth in love, may grow up into him in all things, which is the head, even Christ” (Ephesians 4:15).
 Speak truth about the real problem.
-Don’t allow the conversations to be influenced by the symptoms of the underlined problems.
-Treating symptoms creates their own set of problems.
-Remember, confrontation cleanses and sanctioned incompetence spreads and eventually infects the entire team.
+Don’t allow the conversations to be influenced by the symptoms of the underlying issue because treating symptoms creates its own set of problems.
+Remember, confrontation cleanses while sanctioned incompetence spreads and eventually infects the entire team.
 Deal with the heart of the conflict, despite the pain that may accompany the conversation.

 “After some time Paul said to Barnabas, “Let’s go back and visit each city where we previously preached the word of the Lord, to see how the new believers are doing.”
 Barnabas agreed and wanted to take along John Mark.
 But Paul disagreed strongly, since John Mark had deserted them in Pamphylia and had not continued with them in their work.
 Their disagreement was so sharp that they separated…” (Acts 15:36-39).

 As mentioned in the workout analogy, strength comes as a result of to repairing or replacing muscle.
 In Paul’s case, it was time to remove Mark from the team in order to keep things healthy.
 Later on, Paul talks about how much he values Mark, so it seems that they eventually resolved the matter.
 However, at the time, Paul and Barnabas made a decision to agree to disagree and move on.
 Learn more here about why consensus shouldn’t always be your goal.